supnate/rekit/README.md

 More Than Boilerplate
 ======
 Rekit uses a fixed project folder structure and follows strict naming rules, so it could do more things besides only generating code.
-For examples, it auto register a route path when you creat a page component.
-It auto bind root reducers when creating a new feature.
+For examples, it auto register a route path when creating a page component.
+It auto binds reducers when creating a new feature.
 The opposite actions are taken when deleting such elements.
-You can see below command line tools doc for more details.
+You can look at below command line tools doc for more details.

 Motivation
 ======